Use Short Pin-Punch & Ball Peen Hammer to Carefully Tap & Pound-out

 This can be done several times before you would need a new pin.

-Grease everything, and Keep Greased,
+Grease everything, and Keep it Greased,

 with a good Synthetic Black-Moly Grease to keep parts from wearing.